 How The COVID-19 Pandemic Impacted Estate Planning

 With a vaccine readily available, case counts plummeting, and the state largely reopened for business, New Yorkers are optimistic in putting the COVID-19 pandemic behind them.
 At the same time, many residents have lost loved ones over the course of the past year and face other lasting changes with their health, their jobs, and in pursuing their normal activities.
-As Bronx & New Rochelle estate planning attorneys, our goal is to help you adapt to the ‘new normal’.
+As Bronx & Westchester estate planning attorneys, our goal is to help you adapt to the ‘new normal’.
 Find out more about how the pandemic impacted estate planning and important documents you should have in place.

 The Pandemic Emphasized The Importance of Estate Planning

 In early June of 2021, Governor Andrew M. Cuomo’s office announced the widespread availability of the COVID-19 pandemic and encouraged all residents to get vaccinated.
 While many companies and service providers are back to business as usual, there are still some restrictions in place.
 The Governor announced that these would be lifted once it is determined that 70 percent of New Yorkers over the age of 18 have received at least one dose of the vaccine.